PRACTICE DIRECTION 16 – STATEMENTS OF CASE

 9.2 A subsequent statement of case must not contradict or be inconsistent with an earlier one; for example a reply to a defence must not bring in a new claim.
-Where new matters have come to light the appropriate course may be to seek the court’s permission to amend the statement of case.
+Where new matters have come to light a party may seek the court’s permission to amend their statement of case.

-12.1 Where the claim is for personal injuries and the claimant has attached a medical report in respect of his alleged injuries, the defendant should:
+11.1 Where the claim is for personal injuries and the claimant has attached a medical report in respect of the alleged injuries, the defendant should –

-(1) state in his defence whether he –
+(1) state in the defence whether the defendant—

 (c) neither agrees nor disputes but has no knowledge of,

-(2) where he disputes any part of the medical report, give in his defence his reasons for doing so, and
+(2) where the defendant disputes any part of the medical report, give in the defence their reasons for doing so; and

-(3) where he has obtained his own medical report on which he intends to rely, attach it to his defence.
+(3) where the defendant has obtained their own medical report, attach it to the defence.

-12.2 Where the claim is for personal injuries and the claimant has included a schedule of past and future expenses and losses, the defendant should include in or attach to his defence a counter-schedule stating:
+11.2 Where the claim is for personal injuries and the claimant has included a schedule of past and future expenses and losses, the defendant should include in or attach to the defence a counter-schedule stating –

 (2) where any items are disputed, supplying alternative figures where appropriate.

-(2) give in his statement of case the name of any witness he proposes to call, and
+(2) give the name of any witness they propose to call,

-(3) attach to or serve with this statement of case a copy of any document which he considers is necessary to his claim or defence, as the case may be (including any expert’s report to be filed in accordance with Part 35).
+and may attach to it a copy of any document necessary to their case (including any expert’s report under Part 35).

-14 A party who wishes to rely on a finding of the Office of Fair Trading as provided by section 58 of the Competition Act 1998 must include in his statement of case a statement to that effect and identify the Office's finding on which he seeks to rely.
+13 A party who relies on a finding of the Competition and Markets Authority must include in the statement of case a statement to that effect and identify the finding.

-(a) give precise details of the Convention right which it is alleged has been infringed and details of the alleged infringement;
+(a) give details of the Convention right infringed and details of the infringement;

 (b) specify the relief sought;